linksonice/cloud-formation-buddy/README.md

 Large scale CloudFormation templates can quickly become monoliths that are hard to maintain, understand, and reuse (unless you love copying & pasting).
 In addition, long templates make collaboration challenging which goes against best practices in **DevSecOps** where various professionals
-(eg, developers, security engineers, system administrators, DBAs, testers) focus on different subsets of the template based on their expertise.
+(eg, developers, security engineers, system administrators, DBAs, testers) focus on different domains of expertise without disturbing others (separation of duties).

 **cloud-formation-buddy** is a pilot project that leverages the <a href="http://freemarker.incubator.apache.org/">Freemarker</a> template engine to allow the assembly of cloud formation templates from individual fine-grained meta-templates.